obscuritylabs/HastySeries/README.md

 * Release Builds
 * Accompanied Strings

+## Build
+All binaries in HastySeries are built targeting .NET 3.5, for windows 7+ support.
+The following build env should be used:

+* Windows 10 - 1803
+* Visual Studio 2017-2019
+* .NET 3.5
+* `choco install sysinternals` or strings from SysInternals in your current path

+ALL HastySeries compiled binaries can be found on the github page with the most recent releases.
+NOTE: THESE have many static sigs.. dont drop to disk unless you are sure they are cleared via PSP testing.

+## OpSec
+### Assembly Names
+One major chnage to the assembly namespace is the naming convention, all projects have been moved to the `Action` Namespace.

+### PDB
+All PDB settings have been disabled for Release builds.

+### Strings
+To prevent some basic string matching, some basic precautions where taken. of course this is a example and if OpSec is upmost concern change static key and use the `HastyFixup` string fixup project to build new strings before re-compile.

+1) All strings are XOR'd with a static key
+2) All strings are than encoded with Base64
+3) Strings are decoded at execution
+4) Strings are XOR'd with static key
+5) String is presented to console

 ## Tool TOC (Table of Contents)
 |           Tool Code Name         |      Type     |  .NET Framework |                Usage/README            |
 | :------------------------------: | :-----------: | :-------------: | :------------------------------------: |